marcomer/SauceTool/README.md

-## Macros, Constants, and Helper Functions
+## Constants, and Helper Functions
-### Macros
+### `SAUCE_COMMENT_LINE_LENGTH` constant
-- `SAUCE_COMMENT_LINE_LENGTH` - Length of a single Comment Line.
+Length of a single Comment Line in bytes

+### `SAUCE_RECORD_SIZE` constant
-- `SAUCE_RECORD_SIZE` - Size of a single SAUCE record in bytes.
+The size of a SAUCE record in bytes

+### `SAUCE_COMMENT_BLOCK_SIZE(lines)` macro function
-- `SAUCE_COMMENT_BLOCK_SIZE(lines)` - Function that determines how large a CommentBlock will be in bytes according to the number of lines present.
+Function that determines how large a CommentBlock will be in bytes according to the number of lines present.

 ### `SAUCE_DataType` enum
 An enum to help with identifying DataTypes.
-All constants start with `SAUCE_DT_` and are named according to the DataTypes listed in the [specs](https://www.acid.org/info/sauce/sauce.htm).
+All DataType constants start with `SAUCE_DT_` and are named according to the DataTypes listed in the [specs](https://www.acid.org/info/sauce/sauce.htm).

 ### `SAUCE_FileType` enum
 An enum to help with identifying FileTypes.
-All constants start with `SAUCE_FT_` and are named according to the FileTypes listed in the [specs FileType table](https://www.acid.org/info/sauce/sauce.htm#FileType).
+All FileType constants start with `SAUCE_FT_` and are named according to the FileTypes listed in the [specs FileType table](https://www.acid.org/info/sauce/sauce.htm#FileType).

 ### `SAUCE_get_error()`
 Get an error message about the last SAUCE error that occurred.
 An empty string will be returned if no SAUCE error has yet to occur.

 ### `SAUCE_set_default(const SAUCE* sauce)`
 Fill a SAUCE struct with the default fields.
 ID and Version fields will be set to their required values.
 All other fields will be set to their defaults, which is typically 0 or spaces.

 ### `SAUCE_num_comment_lines(const char* string)`
 Determine how many comment lines a string will need in order to place it in a CommentBlock.

 ## Error Codes